akshaygh0sh/US-Roads/documents/log.md

 Week 3: We realized that our current implementation of the shortest path could be (potentially) a lot more efficient if we used A* search instead of Dijkstra's since we could use the Euclidean distance between two nodes as the heuristic for the search.
 This is much better than Dijkstra's since we smartly explore nodes that are physically closer as opposed to arbitrary neighbors of the current node in Dijkstra's.

+Week 4: Coordinates approximation for constructing Graph was not accurate.
+Because of this A* returns inaccurate outputs.
+We solved this problem using actual dataset since the coordinates are accurate.

 ## What you plan to accomplish next week

 Week 2 Goal: Find shortest path between two nodes using travsal.